Vanilla Ice: Rock era (1997–2001)

 Having attracted a following outside of his former mainstream audience, Ice began recording independently, despite still being signed to Universal.
 During a recording session, Ice met the all-female American hard rock band from Southern California, Betty Blowtorch.
 Bianca Halstead bonded with Ice and asked if he wanted to contribute a rap interlude to their track Size Queen.
 On Ice's collaboration with the band, lead vocalist and bassist Halstead was quoted saying, "I asked him if he could rap over [the track] and he said he can rap over anything.
 And he could!"
 Per his stepfather's request, Ice started working with his former manager Tommy Quon again.
 While hoping to re-create some of the magic that they worked hard on in the early 1990s, Ice denied any interest in trying to become big again, stating that his only passion was music, not fame.

 In May 2000, Ice wrestled in a match promoted by Juggalo Championshit Wrestling, filling in for Insane Clown Posse member Shaggy 2 Dope, who had been injured during a match.
 MTV News reported that Insane Clown Posse would make an appearance on Ice's next album, tentatively titled Bomb Tha System.
 In July 2001, Ice performed at the second Gathering of the Juggalos.
 On October 23, 2001, Ice released the album Bi-Polar.
-Initially conceived a double album consisting of one disc of rock music (Skabz) and one disc of hip hop music (Bomb Tha System), both parts were released on one disc.
+Initially conceived as a double album consisting of one disc of rock music (Skabz) and one disc of hip hop music (Bomb Tha System), both parts were released on one disc.
 The album also featured La the Darkman, Perla, Insane Poetry and Bob Kakaha.
-Bradley Torreano of Allrovi disliked the album, criticizing it as "wildly uneven and at times hilariously bad", but also stating "Vanilla Ice is still better than a lot of the rap-metal bands that erupted in 2000/2001." and the rap beats on Bomb Tha System "are surprisingly solid".
+Bradley Torreano of Allrovi disliked the album, criticizing it as "wildly uneven and at times hilariously bad," but also stating "Vanilla Ice is still better than a lot of the rap-metal bands that erupted in 2000/2001" and that the rap beats on Bomb Tha System "are surprisingly solid."
 In The New Rolling Stone Album Guide, Rob Kemp gave the album one out of five stars, calling the album "utterly listless".
 According to a Sony BMG executive, sales of Bi-Polar were "not bad...for Vanilla Ice.
 That's pretty respectable.
 Seriously."